 An introduction to the elements, principles and practices of landscape design.
-You will learn how to use various design styles, furniture and other materials, structures and plant material to create an attractive and functional landscape.
+Students will learn how to utilize various design styles, furniture and other materials, structures and plant material to create an attractive and functional landscape.
 Emphasis will be placed on residential properties.
 Lectures will mostly be held in the classroom and will involve some guest lecturers who work in the landscaping industry.
 Labs will involve applying the information presented in lectures.

 We are committed to finding solutions to sustainably feed a hungry and growing world.
 Our five departments provide a foundation for our broad array of research activities, both basic and applied.
 We have over a century of innovative products and practices that have transformed the world.

 Our faculty and researchers actively collaborate across the university, as well as nationally and internationally.
 We have created strong, productive partnerships with numerous governments, private enterprises, producer groups, research centres, and industry associations to develop a sophisticated network for applied science, business and policy development.
 Outreach, technology transfer and information sharing is an important part our research.

 AgBio offers a setting that combines the advantages of a full-scale university with the benefits of a small, specialized program.
 The small class sizes in third and fourth year and supportive atmosphere allows you to get to know your instructors and fellow students, and to build a network of personal and business contacts.